 Abrasive waterjet cutting works great for a wide range of materials, such as:

 Steel is one of the most common materials cut with abrasive waterjet cutting.
 In fact, abrasive waterjet cutting easily cuts through steel blocks that are 12 inches thick.
 This includes all types of steel.

-Aluminum is softer than many other metals and alloys.
-Therefore, abrasive waterjet easily cuts through aluminum.
+Aluminium is softer than many other metals and alloys.
+Therefore, abrasive waterjet easily cuts through aluminium.

 Abrasive waterjet cutting of copper is used for a wide variety of applications such as copper ducts, pipes, plates, and more.

 While pure waterjet techniques are good for thinner plastics, thick plastics and composites will require abrasive waterjet cutting.

 Abrasive waterjet cutting of stone is useful for decor, architecture, and even for mining applications.
 In fact, modified waterjet systems can cut through 100 feet of stone and earth in mining.